 1.3.3.
 Pegasus Airfield (NZPG).
-Airfield is located approximately 8 NM Grid North of McMurdo Station on the Ross Ice Shelf.
-Pegasus field has both a "white ice" (compacted snow) runway for wheeled operations and a skiway for ski operations.
+Airfield is located approximately 13 NM Grid North of McMurdo Station on the Ross Ice Shelf.
+Pegasus white ice runway is constructed of glacial ice for wheeled operations and has a skiway for ski operations.

 1.3.3.1.
-Pegasus White Ice Runway is used primarily to support heavy airlift wheeled operations and certified by the U.S. Air Force for use by C-5, KC-135, C-17, C-130, LC-130, P-3, A-319, and smaller aircraft.
+Pegasus White Ice Runway is used primarily to support heavy airlift wheeled operations and is annually certified by the U.S. Air Force for use by C-17 and C-130/LC-130 aircraft.
 Pegasus skiway is limited to ski-equipped aircraft only.